-stockpiles, domestic arms production, border defenses, and overall capabilities stems from the anticipated external threat of widespread active insurgent opposition with worldwide support.
+(3) South African emphasis on building up its military forces, materiel stockpiles, domestic arms production, border defenses, and overall capabilities stems from the anticipated external threat of widespread active insurgent opposition with worldwide support.
 As the physical and political buffers against black Africa have eroded, South Africa has attempted to encourage the emergence of moderate neighboring regimes.
-The 1975 intervention in Angola and current cooperation in efforts to peacefully resolve Namibian independence and improve relations with Mozambique are examples of South African attempts to preserve some regional leverage and ameliorate potential external threats.
+The 1975 intervention in Angola and current co-operation in efforts to peacefully resolve Namibian independence and improve relations with Mozambique are examples of South African attempts to preserve some regional leverage and ameliorate potential external threats.

-Cuban presence in Angola.
+(S) South Africa fears the development of an external threat from the Cuban presence in Angola.
 The establishment of new military bases in the north and east Transvaal indicates marked South African concern for the potential threat from Mozambique and Zimbabwe.
 In the worst instance, South Africa envisions a Cuban presence and a Soviet-backed Marxist government in Namibia, something the political leadership has indicated it will not accept.
 South Africa is pessimistic about events in Zimbabwe and afraid that an unfriendly Zimbabwe will offer safehavens and training bases to anti-South African groups.
 Continuing international condemnation of South Africa's apartheid policies has entrenched the white's perception that a lonely battle to preserve their way of life lies ahead.